olavbjrnli/exam-Web-API-design/readme.md

   server.js       |        0 |        0 |        0 |        0 |...
 13,14,17,18,21 |
 ------------------|----------|----------|----------|----------|-------------------|

- I feel that with the requirements i have finished, and the test coverage i have, this assignment meets the requirements  for an D grade.
+ I feel that with the requirements i have finished, and the test coverage i have, this assignment meets the requirements  for an C grade.
 I have gotten a better grasp over a lot of the core concepts of react, webdevelopment and with managing and creating restufl API's.